 1. Evidence considered What data or other information have you used to evaluate if this proposal is likely to have a positive or an adverse impact upon protected groups when implemented?
 Where were information gaps, and what steps can you take to remedy these gaps?
 Can the RM intelligence Dashboard (student counts) provide any insight into which protected characteristics are likely to be affected by the changes?

-Financial data of previous bursary applications Withdrawal of applications to accommodation from bursary applicants Data on administration processes and representatives inclu ding those from protected groups?
+Financial data of previous bursary applications

+Withdrawal of applications to accommodation from bursary applicants

+Data on administration processes

+2. Consultation.
+How have you consulted staff and student communities and representatives including those from protected groups?
 What were their views?
 Who else has been consulted in this proposal?

-Feedback sought from families who applied for a bursary and subsequently withdrew their accommodation application and the Senior Leadership Team Consultation took place with ESFA, DfE, Governors and Finance Staff at the school 3.
-Promoting equality.
+Feedback sought from families who applied for a bursary and subsequently withdrew their accommodation application and the Senior Leadership Team

+Consultation took place with ESFA, DfE, Governors and Finance Staff at the school

+3. Promoting equality.
 Does this policy have a positive impact on equality?
 What evidence is there to support this?
+Could it do more?

+Yes, through the removal of a means tested bursary application, data showed that disadvantaged families would receive more bursary support with this scheme.

+4. Identifying the impact of policies

+Identify any issues in the document which could have an adverse impact on the following groups who are protected by the Equality Act 2010:

+- 1. People from different age groups [age] - 2.
+Disabled people [disability] - 3.
+Women and men [sex] - 4.
+Transgender people [gender identity] - 5.
+Lesbians, gay men and bisexual people [sexual orientation] - 6.
+Women who are pregnant or on maternity leave [pregnancy and maternity] - 7.
+People who are married or in a civil partnership [marriage and civil partnership] - 8.
+Religious people or those with strongly held philosophical beliefs [religion and belief] - 9.
+Black and minority ethnic people [ethnicity]

+None

-Could it do more? - oplication, data sh nowed that disadvantageo d families would rece eive more bur sary support with n this scheme.
-A Labora (16 ala ct of policies lverse impact on the following groups who ar e protected by the Equality Act 2 ionowing groupo who ar 1.
-People from dif ferent age g roups [age] 2.
-Disabled people 3.
-Women and me 4.
-Transgender pe 5.
-Lesbians, gay r [sexual orientatio nl 6.
-Women who ar 7.
-People who are e married or in a civil partr nership [marriage and civil partnership beliefs [religion and belief] 9.
-Black and mind ority ethnic p eopie [etnnici tyj None Issue Assessed Protected Impact and Evidence Justification Proposed Person E.g. policy Group What are Can the issue be responsible section or - people from the If this has a negative practice. protected groups above, impact, what will you do to reduce, minimise or assessment.
-Are cts positive or eliminate negative impact? negative?
-If this has a positive J impact, how will you promote, develop or 1 utilise this opportunity?
-5. Monitori ng How wi l you monitor the actual impac t that your proposal has had following its impl lementation?
+Issue Assessed Protected Impact and Evidence Justification Proposed Person E.g. policy Group What are the possible Can the issue be Action/Timeline responsible section or impacts on people from the justified for If this has a negative for practice. protected groups above, and academic or impact, what will you do action(s) explain how you have made business reasons? to reduce, minimise or 1 that assessment.
+Are these Please explain. eliminate negative impacts positive or negative? impact?
+If this has a positive impact, how will you promote, develop or 1 utilise this opportunity?

+5. Monitoring How will you monitor the actual impact that your proposal has had following its implementation?
 When will you do this?

-An evaluation of the process and withdrawals from accommodation will be monitored annually 6.
-Summary Summarise the outcome of this Equality Assessment, and state any actions you will be taking as a y Summaris e the outcom e of this Equality Assessment, and sta ate any actions you will b e taking as a result. uitablo This policy is equitable
+An evaluation of the process and withdrawals from accommodation will be monitored annually

+6. Summary Summarise the outcome of this Equality Assessment, and state any actions you will be taking as a result.

+This policy is equitable